tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

 Run ``feast apply``
 ^^^^^^^^^^^^^^^^^^^^

 This will parse the feature, data source, and feature service definitions and publish them to the registry.
-It may also setup some tables in the online store to materialize batch features.
+It will also setup some tables in the online store to materialize batch features.

 .. code-block:: shell